nss-nightclass-projects/Night-Class-Resources/book-2-patterns-and-tools/chapters/task-runners.md

 * Things we want to happen automatically:
   * Check our code for errors
   * Bundle all our JS files into 1 file (to rule them all)
-  * Convert SCSS into CSC
+  * Convert SCSS into CSS
   * Minify/Uglify our JS and CSS
   * Copy files to a location for deployment